 Africa for the Africans is a fully fledged cultural movement.
-Sankofa and come experience Africa's culture, night life, shopping, networking, business, investment opportunities and more on our upcoming tours to Ghana, Tanzania, Senegal, the Gambia and more African Heritage expeditions.
+Sankofa and come experience Africa's culture, night life, shopping, networking, business, investment opportunities and more on our upcoming tours to Ghana, Kenya, Tanzania, Egypt, South Africa, Brazil and more African Heritage expeditions.